SilentVoid13/sov.nvim/README.md

 # sov.nvim

-sov.nvim is an implementation of the [sov](https://github.com/SilentVoid13/sov) LSP for Neovim.
+sov.nvim is an integration of the [sov](https://github.com/SilentVoid13/sov) Language Server for Neovim.

 ## Usage